drone/drone-plugin-index/content/gboddin/drone-github-search-downstream/index.md

     fork: true
 ```

-# Secret Reference

-This plugins supports sourcing sensitive parameters from the secret store.
+This plugins also supports sourcing sensitive parameters from the secret store.
 Example configuration sources the token from the secret store:

 ```diff
 pipeline: